vikassharma83021/Xamarin-CrossDownloadManager/README.md

 _AppDelegate.cs_
 ```
     /**
-     * Save the completion-handler we get when the app starts back from the background.
+     * Save the completion-handler we get when the app opens from the background.
      * This method informs iOS that the app has finished all internal processing and can sleep again.
      */
     public override void HandleEventsForBackgroundUrl(UIApplication application, string sessionIdentifier, Action completionHandler)